-You are going on a beer and wine road trip, and you use the phrase “Niagara Wine Region” and most people I know will probably think of Canada (especially because I’m Canadian) but think again…the Niagara Wine Region doesn’t pay attention to boundaries and borders or lines on a map.
+You are going on a beer and wine road trip, and you use the phrase “Niagara Wine Region”.
+Most people I know will probably think of Canada but think again.
+The Niagara Wine Region doesn’t pay attention to boundaries and borders or lines on a map.
 The soil is just as rich and fertile across the border into the USA as it is in Canada.

 Here’s the thing, because the area is “newer” concerning wine tourism, don’t expect fancy rides through the vineyards and tours of the barrel room scheduled on the hour.
 Tours are appointment only, and as far as I can tell, tastings are what’s more the norm here.
 That being said, you also won’t see huge busloads of tourists getting in your way, at least not yet.